pelagos-consulting/jgroupspawner/README.md

 # jladgroupspawner

-Enable LDAP/AD groups (and any local groups) to be added to jupyterhub-singleuser spawner process.
+Assuming that your system can get group and user information from LDAP/AD then enable these groups (and any desired extra groups) to be added to the jupyterhub-singleuser spawner process.

 ## Installation